crbyxwpzfl/various/readme.md

-ganz was anderes an der stelle weil ich will confilct
+ganz was anderes an der stelle weil ich will confilct kkksdaf asdf

-asdf

-test vimdiff if th econflict below wasnt actually a conflict
+test v kiene ahnung aber knoflict halt imdiff if th econflict below wasnt actually a conflict

 here is a conflict for merging